Your Asthma Healthcare Team

 Working with your healthcare team

-directed.
-Talk with a nurse or your pharmacist if you need help using your medicines.
+team if you need help using your medicines.

 Keep track of your symptoms.
-Note your asthma triggers.
-Bring the information with you when you visit your provider.
+Note what makes your asthma worse (triggers).
+Bring the information with you to provider

+visits.
 This can help you and your team manage your asthma.